hephaestus-compiler-project/types-bug-study-artifact/README.md

-# Artifact for Well-Typed Programs Can Go Wrong: A Study of Typing-Related Bugs in JVM Compilers
+# Artifact for "Well-Typed Programs Can Go Wrong: A Study of Typing-Related Bugs in JVM Compilers"

 This is the artifact for the paper titled
 "Well-Typed Programs Can Go Wrong: